Extraltodeus/test_my_prompt/README.md

 ## Installation

-Copy this file in your /scripts folder.
+Copy the .py file in your /scripts folder or the folder of this repo in your extension folder.

 ## Examples